Jacob Meyers Player Props: Astros vs. Athletics

-Jacob Meyers -- with an on-base percentage of .219 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Houston Astros against the Oakland Athletics, with Paul Blackburn on the hill, on July 22 at 9:07 PM ET.
+The Houston Astros, including Jacob Meyers (.226 on-base percentage in past 10 games, 80 points below season-long percentage), take on starter Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Athletics.
+He had a hitless showing in his most recent game (0-for-2) against the Athletics.

 Jacob Meyers Game Info & Props vs. the Athletics